Professor of Broadcast Journalism

 - 0121 331 5478

-Diane is a consultant for the Council of Europe on diversity in journalism.
-She is currently coordinating their ‘Div-A’ project – Diversity Accelerator.
-She was lead consultant on their two year MEDIANE programme and facilitated, as well as published, for the Council of Europe’s previous two campaigns.
+Diane is a consultant for the Council of Europe on diversity in journalism, most recently coordinating their ‘Div-A’ project – Diversity Accelerator.
+She was lead consultant on their two year MEDIANE programme and facilitated, as well as published training workshops, for the Council of Europe’s previous two campaigns.
 Diane has taught journalism ethics in Macedonia as well as for the Fundamental Rights Agency of the EU in Lithuania, where she has also done work for Transparency International.
 She has also chaired panels at the International Journalism Festival in Perugia, Italy.

-Diane also collaborates with colleagues from the University’s Centre for Criminal Justice, writing articles investigating media coverage of serious crime.
+Diane has collaborated with colleagues from the University’s Centre for Criminal Justice, writing articles investigating media coverage of serious crime.

 Prior to becoming an academic Diane worked for the BBC in local radio and regional television, having started her career in commercial radio.

-Diane is an external examiner at two universities and has experience of doing the same role at seven others.
+Diane is currently an external examiner at Nottingham Trent University and has experience of doing the same role at eight others.